input-output-hk/cardano-node-wiki/Benchmarking-Hacking.md

 - [nix/nixos/cardano-tracer.service](https://github.com/input-output-hk/cardano-node/blob/master/nix/nixos/cardano-tracer-service.nix)
 - [nix/nixos/tx-generator.service](https://github.com/input-output-hk/cardano-node/blob/master/nix/nixos/tx-generator-service.nix)

-This services are used for running on three contexts: AWS, CI and local.
+This services are used for running on three contexts:
+1. AWS
+2. local
+3. CI

 \* CI is intended to be exactly like local but wrapped into Nix derivations.

-> if you look at the workbench, you can see how it does 1 (AWS) & 2 (local)
+Looking at the code you can see how it does 1 (AWS) and 2 (local).

 ### Workbench